longfish801/regexpOutline/README.md

 #### Detail of keys

 The meaning of each key is as follows.
-All are required.

 * ext
   - File extension.
     If the value specified here matches the end of the filename, it is considered to be a target.
+    Required.
 * showTOF
   - Whether TOF (Top Of File) is displayed at the top of the outline or not.
   - Boolean, default value is true.